Federico2014/tron-docker/tools/README.md

 ## Database Fork Tool
+Database fork tool can help launch a private java-tron FullNode or network based on the state of public chain database to support shadow fork testing.
+The public chain database can come from the Mainnet, Nile Testnet, or Shasta Testnet.

 Database fork tool provides the ability to modify the witnesses and other related data in the database to implement shadow fork testing, which includes: